Petropoulos: Decline of the Industrial Division and New Ventures

 Since the late 1990s Petropoulos has decisively shifted to imports, trading and services retaining only a limited industrial activity.
-The company maintains a small museum within its facilities, with exhibits including a restored Π-35 tractor and a fully restored polytrak.
+The company maintains a small museum within its facilities, with exhibits including a restored Π-35 tractor and a fully restored Polytrak truck.

+In 2024, the production of a series of energy storage systems and electric scooters in a new factory in Athens was announced by Ecoshift, a company created by the Petropoulos Group.